 Practicing gratitude is something all families should do, all the time, because it truly shifts perspective, and can create resiliency that helps carry them through times of stress.
 There are lots of ways to incorporate gratitude.
-Help your partner identify things for which they are thankful.
+Help a stressed out loved one identify things for which they are thankful.
 Just make sure you do it at a time when your partner can be receptive to it.
 Then, if you haven’t already, try to incorporate practicing gratitude daily.
 This can be done together in a few minutes, as a family, just by sharing one positive moment in your day, and asking your loved ones to share theirs.

 Look for professional support

 Stress is a part of life, but if your loved one is battling it habitually, or seems to struggle to get through periods of stress, it may be time to find a professional to help.
 Continuous stress can lead to health problems.
 It also causes unnecessary strain to your partner’s mental health, and the health of your family.
+In fact, symptoms of anxiety can also be a sign of depression and may need professional evaluation.
 There is no reason for your loved one to suffer when there are so many ways to effectively help treat them.

 Don’t forget yourself